 There is a large correlation between sleep quality and various aspects of health including:

-High quality sleep can reduce required time for recovery, and can help you function optimally.
+High-quality sleep can reduce the required time for recovery, and can help you function optimally.
 Cenegenics physicians work to address your sleep, as well as exercise, nutrition, hormones, and nutraceutical supplementation to help you achieve optimal health.

 This guide was produced with contributions from the following key resources:

 The Cenegenics Education and Research Foundation